jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 ### Where Markdown Shines Brightest

 **Documentation**
 Markdown is an excellent choice for creating README files, project documentation, and user guides.
 Its clarity makes it ideal for maintaining accessible documentation that can grow alongside your project.
 It's like having a built in design guide to help keep your knowledgebase consistent.
+It's natively supported on GitHub, Confluence, Google Docs, Notion, and many more document management platforms.

 **Blogging**
 Many blogging platforms support Markdown, enabling a streamlined writing process for your posts.
 In fact, this very blog post was crafted using Markdown!
 By integrating it into your blogging workflow, you can create content quickly while enjoying instant previews of your formatting.